BND Hamburger Icon

 Open row

 Mobile apps have gained traction as retail and marketing tools.
-As apps for smartphones and tablets proliferate – App Annie predicts the consumer spend in app marketplaces will reach $156.5 billion in 2022 – apps are increasingly appealing to small local businesses.
+Statista found consumer spending in app marketplaces reached $171 billion in 2023.
+Proliferating with progressively advanced features appealing to consumer desires, apps are increasingly attractive to small local businesses.

-Bars, restaurants, flower shops, hairdressers, medical professionals, and community-based goods and services of all types are using apps to improve the customer experience.
+Bars, restaurants, flower shops, hairdressers, medical professionals, and community-based goods and services companies are using apps to improve the customer experience.
 But does every business need an app?
-If you’re thinking about investing time and money into app creation, we’ll break down the factors you need to consider.
+If you’re thinking about investing time and money into building a mobile app for your business, we’re breaking down the factors you need to consider.

 How to know if you need an app

-Mobile devices’ popularity is skyrocketing, and people spend a vast amount of time interacting with mobile apps on their smartphones and tablets.
-According to Pew Research, about 97% of Americans own some kind of cellphone, while 85% own a smartphone.
-Across the country, hands are busy tapping away on mobile apps, which account for 88% of the time spent on digital media for U.S. residents over 18, according to a report by eMarketer.
+Mobile device popularity is skyrocketing — people spend a vast amount of time interacting with mobile apps on their smartphones and tablets.
+According to Pew Research, about 97 percent of Americans own some kind of cellphone, while 85 percent own a smartphone.
+Across the globe, hands are busy tapping away on mobile apps; they accounted for $171 billion in gross consumer spending worldwide in 2023 — up $4 billion from 2022, according to the Statista report.

-The question isn’t whether or not your company can benefit from its own mobile app, but under what circumstances is it practical to develop and maintain an app, consistently infusing it with fresh content and compelling features that keep customers coming back?
+The question isn’t whether or not your company can benefit from its own mobile app, but under what circumstances is it practical to develop and maintain an app; keep in mind the tall task of consistently infusing it with fresh content and compelling features that keep customers coming back.

-Here are some factors to consider before deciding to app or not to app.
+Here are some factors to consider before deciding whether your business needs an app.

 What is your goal?

-When you’re thinking about developing a mobile app for your business, consider how you would use it and what precise functions you’d need.
+When you’re thinking about developing a mobile app for your business, consider how people would use it and what precise functions you’d need.

 A dedicated mobile app can assist current and future customers in many ways.
-It can introduce newcomers to your business and better serve existing customers in promoting new products and services, special offers, loyalty programs, and other perks for in-store or remote commerce.
+It can introduce newcomers to your business; also, it can better serve existing customers by promoting new products and services, special offers, loyalty programs, and other perks for in-store or remote commerce.

-A mobile app also serves as a constant, real-time connection to your customers.
-They can check your hours, find locations, get directions, view available merchandise, and access any other information you choose.
+A mobile app also provides a constant, real-time connection to your customers.
+They can check your hours, find business locations, get directions, view available merchandise and access any other information you choose.

 A well-designed app makes all relevant information and services available in a minimal number of taps.
 If your app doesn't make life easier and enhance value for your customers, you're doing it wrong.